wandb/docs/content/guides/integrations/lightning.md

 We'll save your model checkpoints to W&B, where you can view them or download them for use in future runs.
 We'll also capture [system metrics](../app/features/system-metrics.md), like GPU usage and network I/O, environment information, like hardware and OS information, [code state](../app/features/panels/code.md) (including git commit and diff patch, notebook contents and session history), and anything printed to the standard out.

-### What if I really need to use `wandb.run` in my training setup?
+### What if I need to use `wandb.run` in my training setup?

-You will have to essentially expand the scope of the variable you need to access yourself.
-In other words, making sure that the initial conditions are the same on all processes.
+You need to expand expand the scope of the variable you need to access yourself.
+In other words, make sure that the initial conditions are the same on all processes.

 ```python
 if os.environ.get("LOCAL_RANK", None) is None:
     os.environ["WANDB_DIR"] = wandb.run.dir
 ```

-Then, you can use `os.environ["WANDB_DIR"]` to set up the model checkpoints directory.
+If they are, you can use `os.environ["WANDB_DIR"]` to set up the model checkpoints directory.
 This way, `wandb.run.dir` can be used by any non-zero rank processes as well.